siddhartha-s/ipd/lectures/lec17/README.md

 +-----+  +-----+  +-----+  +-----+
 ```

-we get a tree that's balanced like this:
+then we would get a tree that's balanced like this:

 ```